Pier39W/server_doc/index.rst

 ..
-Moxtra Server API Specification documentation master file, created by sphinx-quickstart on Tue Sep 27 14:29:03 2016.
+Dummy Server API Specification documentation master file, created by sphinx-quickstart on Tue Sep 27 14:29:03 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.